Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Abstract definition of the MsFEM

 \begin{example} The reaction-advection-diffusion equation,

-with a divergence-free advection field $b:\Omega \mapsto \bbR^d$ and a positive reaction coefficient $\sigma : \Omega \mapsto \bbR$, can be modelled (under some regularity hypotheses that we do not state here) with the bilinear forms
+with a divergence-free advection field $b:\Omega \mapsto \bbR^d$ and a non-negative reaction coefficient $\sigma : \Omega \mapsto \bbR$, can be modelled (under some regularity hypotheses that we do not state here) with the bilinear forms

-However, these bilinear forms~$a_K^\varepsilon$ do not satisfy~\eqref{eq:gen-pb-coer} even though the bilinear form $a^\varepsilon$ is coercive on~$H^1(\Omega)$.
+However, these bilinear forms~$a_K^\varepsilon$ do not satisfy~\eqref{eq:gen-pb-coer} even though the bilinear form $a^\varepsilon$ is coercive on~$H^1_0(\Omega)$.
 To this end, a skew-symmetrized formulation of the transport term can be used.
 The skew-symmetrized formulation uses the bilinear form

 which does satisfy~\eqref{eq:gen-pb-coer}.
-However, the assumption~\eqref{eq:gen-pb-coer} is used for proving well-posedness of the MsFEM in Lemma~\ref{lem:MsFEM-OS-well-posedness}, but both choices for~$a_K^{\varepsilon}$ mentioned here can be studied in practice.
+Assumption~\eqref{eq:gen-pb-coer} is used for proving well-posedness of the MsFEM in Lemma~\ref{lem:MsFEM-OS-well-posedness}, but note that both choices for~$a_K^{\varepsilon}$ mentioned here can be studied in practice.
 We refer e.g.~to~\cite{john_nonconforming_1997, le_bris_multiscale_2019,biezemans_difficult_nodate} for more details.
 Within the general MsFEM framework, $b$ and~$\sigma$ are allowed to be highly oscillatory, and this may impact the specific MsFEM strategy to be preferred. \end{example}